Unpack Your Curiosity

 Myth 2: It costs a lot more to study abroad

 If you are receiving financial aid, you may be eligible to receive aid for semester programs.
 There is also an abundance of scholarships available for study abroad programs.

 Myth 3: If I study abroad, it will push back my graduation date

 With careful planning, you can incorporate study abroad into your academic plan without affecting your graduation date.
 It is imperative to speak with an advisor and plan out your courses wisely.

 Myth 4: The courses that I take during my study abroad will not transfer back to Chaminade

-Again, planning is essential in determining which courses to take and what it will transfer back as.
-Meet with an advisor and create a graduation plan to include study abroad so that you can determine which classes to take overseas.
+Planning is essential in determining which courses to take and what will transfer back.
+Meet with an advisor and create a plan to include study abroad so that you can determine which classes to take overseas.